 Editor’s note: This week, we continue our 5-part series of excerpts from Peter Calthorpe’s book, “Urbanism in the Age of Climate Change.”
-This is installment number three.
+This is installment number four.
 Thanks to Island Press, a few lucky Streetsblog readers will be selected to receive a free copy of the book.
 To enter the contest, fill out this form.

 I was part of the passive solar architectural movement in the 1970s.
 Its core idea was to provide energy for buildings in the most direct, elegant way.
 We had disdain for complicated “active solar” systems, with their complex engineering, maintenance, and costs.
 The passive way was first to reduce the demands by building tight, well insulated structures, flooded with natural light, and then to let the sun’s radiation or the cool night air work with the buildings’ form to provide thermal comfort.
 The same approach needs to be taken in relation to the climate change challenge: we need to find the simple, elegant solutions that are based on conservation before we introduce complex technology, even if it is green.